hman09/HarryManton_T2A2/README.md

 # Harry Manton T2A2

 ## Apps Purpose
 My app is for logging dough recipes.
-Users can sign up and store their own recipes. gain access to any public recipe, comment on them, like them and clone them for their own record.
+Users can sign up and store their own recipes. gain access to any public recipe, comment on them and clone them for their own record.

 ## Reason for Creating
 Everytime I bake bread I log my process in a table, Ive written inside an exersice book.
 I am currently on my 3rd book and will continue to log my methods every time I make a new batch(now digally though).